andrew/ultimate-awesome/README.md

 - [awesome-p2p](https://github.com/retrohacker/awesome-p2p) - An awesome list for those interested in building decentralized applications.
 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.
 - [awesome-dtrace](https://github.com/xen0l/awesome-dtrace) - A curated list of awesome DTrace books, articles, videos, tools and resources.
+- [awesome-mac](https://github.com/xyNNN/awesome-mac) - A curated list of amazingly awesome macOS tools, applications and games.
 - [awesome-cybersecurity](https://github.com/Annsec/awesome-cybersecurity) - Curated list of awesome cybersecurity companies and solutions.
 - [awesome-universal-react](https://github.com/axeldelafosse/awesome-universal-react) - A collection of awesome universal React and React Native frameworks, libraries, design systems, apps and resources.
 - [awesome-jamstack](https://github.com/BolajiAyodeji/awesome-jamstack) - :notebook_with_decorative_cover: Curated list of resources: books, videos, articles, speaker decks, tools about using the Jamstack.
 - [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
 But feel free to take a look and learn together!.
 - [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
 Star⭐ the repo and follow me if you like what you see🤩.
 - [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.
+- [awesome-ros-deliberation](https://github.com/ros-wg-delib/awesome-ros-deliberation) - A curated list of awesome tools and libraries for deliberation in ROS 2.
 - [awesome-tabletop-rpgs](https://github.com/Zireael07/awesome-tabletop-rpgs) - Awesome list of free and/or open source tabletop RPGs.
 - [Awesome-KAPE](https://github.com/AndrewRathbun/Awesome-KAPE) - A curated list of KAPE-related resources.
 - [awesome_LLM-harmful-fine-tuning-papers](https://github.com/git-disl/awesome_LLM-harmful-fine-tuning-papers) - A survey on harmful fine-tuning attack for large language model.